pdiegel/FloridaPropertyData/README.md

 parcel_id = "123456789"
 county_data = ParcelDataCollection(parcel_id)
 ```
 5. The ParcelDataCollection class will search through each county dataframe class in the module and return an instance of the county's dataframe class, if available.
-At the moment, there are three concrete dataframe classes available: Sarasota, Manatee, and Charlotte counties.
+At the moment, there are two concrete dataframe classes available: Sarasota, and Manatee counties.
 The dataframe class will instantiate, and an instance variable dictionary parcel_data will be created.
 This variable contains much of the parcel's information.
 6. You can access the parcel data by calling the instance variable `parcel_data`.
 For example, to print the parcel's property address:
     ``` python
     print(county_data.parcel_data['address'])